crhall-writing/crhall-writing.github.io/_poems/plug-in-turn-on-and-cop-out.md

 “that’s no matter.
 do you know how long its been
-since a woman’s finished me off?”
+since a woman’s last finished me off?”